 If it is felt that a child is in danger of ever needing to be restrained this will be done by key members of staff within Oswald Road that are Team Teach trained.
-A Personal Handling Plan (PHP) and risk assessment must be completed with the class teacher, Phase Leader, SENCO and Deputy Headteacher.
+A Personal Handling

+Plan (PHP) and risk assessment must be completed with the class teacher, Pastoral Lead and/or SENCO and shared with the Headteacher.
+The parents would work with the staff on this.